madhurimarawat/Web-Scrapper-Functions/README.md

   <li><b>Streamlit:</b> Simplifies the creation of Python web applications, ideal for data scientists to effortlessly share interactive data visualizations.</li>

   <li><b>Requests:</b> Powerful Python module for HTTP requests, offering a streamlined API to integrate web services with ease.</li>

+  <li><b>Lxml:</b>Lxml is a powerful and efficient Python library for processing XML and HTML documents, providing a comprehensive toolkit for parsing, validating, and manipulating structured data.</li>

   <li><b>Beautiful Soup (bs4):</b> Python library for web scraping tasks, facilitating the extraction of valuable information from HTML and XML documents.</li>